In today’s post: Kids can make cool marbled artwork using permanent markers, alcohol, and fire!

-My mom came to visit last week and brought the coolest art project with her: pen and alcohol tile art.
-Seriously, this project kept 7 kids (ages 5-15) busy for HOURS.
+A few years ago my mom came to visit and brought the coolest art project my kids can ever seen: marbled art tiles.
+Seriously, this project kept 7 cousins (ages 5-15) busy for HOURS.
 Literally, hours and hours.
 It’s fun, it’s cheap, and it’s easy.
 And the best part is that it will keep your kids creating for hours.
 Or at least that’s what I consider the best part.
 My kids consider the fact that there’s FIRE involved the best part.
 Not burn your house down fire, just a little this-is-the-coolest-thing-my-parents-have-ever-let-me-do fire.

-Basically, you start by scribbling on a tile.
+Basically, you start by scribbling on a tile with a permanent marker.
 Drop alcohol on it to blend the ink, then light the alcohol on fire to reveal a gorgeous design.
-These tiles make beautiful coasters perfect for DIY Mother’s Day or Christmas gifts.
+These tiles make beautiful marbled coasters perfect for DIY Mother’s Day or Christmas gifts.
 And the older kids in our group even developed a fun technique that makes the coasters look like colorful granite.